 That’s it.
 Get those together and you’re ready to apply.

-Some Houston communities run rough screening for first-timers — high income requirements, no flexibility on credit, no guarantor accepted.
-Others build their model around new graduates, medical residents, and post-college relocators.
+Some Houston communities run rough screening for first-timers - high income requirements, no flexibility on credit, no guarantor accepted.
+Others build their model around new graduates, University of Houston and Rice University students, Texas Medical Center residents, and post-college relocators moving to areas like Montrose, Midtown, and The Heights.
 Our list focuses on the second group.

 What This Costs You

 Nothing for our service.
-You still pay the community’s application fee (usually $50-$75), but only once — because we pre-screened the community before you applied.
+You still pay the community’s application fee (usually $50-$75 as of 2026), but only once - because we pre-screened the community before you applied.
 No more burning fees on places that were never going to approve you in the first place.